Siganus insomnis: Distribution and habitat

 Siganus insomnis is found in the northern central Indian Ocean in the Maldives, southern India and Sri Lanka.
 Adults are normally found on coral or sandstone reefs, as well as beds of sea grass.
-The juveniles live in large estuaries, estuaries are important habitats for the younger fishes who move onto reefs when they mature.
+The juveniles live in large estuaries.
+Estuaries are important habitats for the younger fishes who move onto reefs when they mature.

 Biology

 Siganus insomnis lives in schools as adults.
 They are largely herbivores that scrape algae from rock and coral substrates as well as browsing on seaweeds and sea grasses.
 It likely also eats small amounts of animal matter.
-Analysyses of intestinal contents of specimens with standard lengths between 2 and 27 cm collected from lagoons and coastal areas of Sri Lanka showed they had consumed diatoms, green, blue-green, red and brown algae and a seagrass.
+Analyses of intestinal contents of specimens with standard lengths between 2 and 27 cm collected from lagoons and coastal areas of Sri Lanka showed they had consumed diatoms, green, blue-green, red and brown algae and a seagrass.
 This species appears to prefer feeding at night, and was apparently mostly inactive in the day.

 Fisheries

-Siganus insomnis is fished for using gillnets and hand line in the Maldives where night spearfishermen also take it.
+Siganus insomnis is fished for using gillnets and hand line in the Maldives and is also spearfished at night.
 It is also part of a major fishery in Sri Lanka.